Nordic Gerontological Federation

 All issues of the GeroNord newsletter are available online

-In the NGF newsletter you can read about the 27 NKG in Stockholm in 2024, as well as a feature article about gerontology and geriatrics in Norway.
+In the NGF newsletter you can read about the 27 NKG in Stockholm in 2024, the 2024 winner of the Sohlberg Prize and the NGF Prize for Promising Researcher in Gerontology.
+The latest issue also features an article about gerontology and geriatrics in Finland, the host of the 28NKG in 2027.
 Other upcoming congresses in the Nordic countries, new PhD dissertations and journals in the field of ageing is also featured in this newsletter.
-The President of the NGF, Jette Thuesen, from the Danish Gerontological Society, introduces the issue writing about research policies and visions for an ageing society.
+The President of the NGF, Jette Thuesen, from the Danish Gerontological Society, introduces the issue.

 Download the latest and all other issues of the newsletter on the page GERONORD NEWSLETTER in the menu on the left side of the page.